2009 Aftonbladet Israel controversy

 Former headquarters of Aftonbladet, the largest Swedish tabloid.

-On 17 August 2009, the Swedish tabloid Aftonbladet published an article accusing Israeli troops of stealing the organs of Palestinians in their custody.
-The Israeli government denied the allegations and called them anti-Semitic.
+On 17 August 2009, the Swedish newspaper Aftonbladet published an article reporting how Israel stole the organs of Palestinians in custody.
+Before eventually admitting to the theft of organs, the Israeli government initially denied the allegations and called them antisemitic.
 The Swedish government refused to condemn the article, and upheld Aftonbladet's freedom of speech, leading to a rift between the Swedish and the Israeli governments.
 Palestinian officials and families of the deceased called for an independent investigation.
 In December 2009, Israeli officials admitted that they had harvested the organs of Palestinians without their families' permission.
 These Palestinians had been killed by the Israeli military, but Israeli officials emphasized they did not kill Palestinians in order to harvest their organs.

 The article that sparked the controversy was written by Swedish freelance photojournalist Donald Boström, with the title Våra söner plundras på sina organ ("Our sons are being plundered for their organs").
 It presented allegations that in the late 1980s and the early 1990s, many young men from the West Bank and Gaza Strip had been seized by Israeli forces and their bodies returned to their families with organs missing.
 It was published by Aftonbladet, one of the largest daily newspapers in the Nordic countries.